SamayMallesh/time-travel-smalles2/zine/intro.md

-## Intro
-This zine explores time travel, paradoxes, and the mysteries of building a time machine.
+This zine explores the mysteries of time travel.